Tick-Talk/Protocol/README.md

 # Requesting messages
 `{ "type":"request", "room":"ROOM_GOES_HERE", "min":MIN_ID_REQUESTING, "max":MAX_ID_REQUESTING }`
 - Servers should reply with any messages within the specified range, inclusive

+# Requesting the current ID of messages being sent
+`{ "type":"requestID" }`
+- Servers should reply with the current ID, in the form of: `{ "type":"currentID", "id":ID_NUM_GOES_HERE }`
+- The returned result should be used for the upper-bound of a message request